The 8 Best Places to Buy Real Estate Leads in 2026

 Why I chose Zurple

-Zurple is a real estate lead source that generates leads using community-specific landing pages.
+Zurple, at its core, addresses two problems agents such as myself often face: getting leads consistently and staying front of mind.
+This platform is a real estate lead source that generates leads using community-specific landing pages.
 These pages capture contact information in exchange for detailed home valuations or IDX searches.
+Zurple analyzes how leads interact with your IDX site and sends automated AI messages based on their activity to initiate conversations and gather additional information.

 Additional features

 • Lead-capturing websites: Zurple’s customizable IDX websites showcase current MLS listings and property search features.
-They include lead capture tools, such as forms for scheduling showings and home valuations, which turn visitors into potential clients.
+They include lead-capture tools, such as forms for scheduling showings and home valuations, that turn visitors into potential clients.

 • Pipeline Boost: This cost-effective solution enables agents to expand their databases through expertly managed Instagram and Facebook ad campaigns.
 It generates targeted real estate buyer leads for realtors and engages them with personalized email and text messages.